plforacle/heatwave-all/create-compartment-vcn/create-compartment-vcn.md

 3. In the Create Compartment dialog box
     - in the **NAME** field, enter **heatwave**
-    - enter a Description enter **Comaprtment for MySQL HeatWave Database and components**
+    - enter a Description enter **Compartment for MySQL HeatWave Database and components**
     - select the **Parent Compartment**, and click **Create Compartment**.

 ## Task 2: Create Virtual Cloud Network